Open Source PBX Requirements

 - Production Tested Compatible Server boards (64bit 3.3v)

-Also did you know that VoIP Supply can offer provisioning services for your new VoIP system which covers installation of any telephony PCI or PCIe card, creation of SIP extensions on the PBX, registration of all phones to the PBX via their extension info, and PBX professional prompts services with a fully customizable IVR?
-Well, we can.
+Also did you know that VoIP Supply offers provisioning services for your new VoIP system which covers installation of any telephony PCI or PCIe card, creation of SIP extensions on the PBX, registration of all phones to the PBX via their extension info, and PBX professional prompts services with a fully customizable IVR.